awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/2_apply_tags.md

 - **Tag key: TeamName | Tag value: Beta**
  ![Section2 ManageTagsProject2](/Cost/200_Cost_Category/Images/section2/manageTagsProject2.png)

-10. Review Tag keys and Tag values and click on **Apply changes to all selected**".
+10. Review Tag keys and Tag values and click on **Apply changes to all selected**.
  ![Section2 ApplyTagsProject2](/Cost/200_Cost_Category/Images/section2/applyTagChangesProject2.png)

 11. You will be able to see the resources corresponding to the